| Black Holes Shed Light on Galaxy Formation

 when two galaxies merge, their black holes merge too.
 This idea

+is not favored by the new observations.
 The results do not shed light on how seed

 black holes originate.
 They are just required to be in place